return to Natural Dog Health Remedies

 There are many possible causes for dogs to have dandruff.
 The most common ones (and the easiest ones to fix) are:

 Other skin parasites can also cause dandruff in dogs.
-For example, fleas can cause dandruff over the hips, whereas scabies causes dandruff on the dog's ears and the elbows.
+For example, fleas can cause dandruff over the hips, and scabies causes dandruff on the dog's ears and the elbows.

-If you can rule out that the dandruff is caused by some underlying health problems, then try the following to improve your dog's skin condition:
+If you can rule out that your dog's dandruff is caused by some underlying health problems, then try the following to improve your dog's skin condition.

 Omega-3 Fatty Acids

-As a dietary supplement, flaxseed oil can be added to your dog's food to provide omega-3 fatty acids which are essential for rich healthy coat in dogs.
-Other sources of omega-3 fatty acids include fish oil, and pumpkin seeds.
+As a dietary supplement (and this is particularly important if you are feeding your dog a commercial diet), fish body oil should be added to your dog's food to provide omega-3 fatty acids which are essential for rich healthy coat in dogs.

 Vitamin E

 Vitamin E is an antioxidant and can help give your dog a healthy and shiny coat without dandruff.
+Give Vitamin E together with Omega-3 fatty acids to prevent vitamin E deficiency.
 (Dosage: 5-10 mg per pound of body weight, daily)

 Herbs